 FINkers United has many users, contributors and supporters, who interact through various online forums, email lists, and wikis to support each other.
 With a rapid development and release cycle, FinTP provides an open source financial transactions processing suite with an extensive set of functionalities.

 FinTP guaranteed by Allevo – stable, supported open source application

-When running FinTP as guaranteed by Allevo, you get a robust and stable application, ready for mission-critical operations, with as much as successfully 9-year of practice proven production, but you also get the benefits of a wide-ranging community of skills – spanning from deep technical expertise to financial business proficiency.
+When running FinTP as guaranteed by Allevo, you get a robust and stable application, ready for mission-critical operations, with as much as successfully 15+ years of practice proven production, but you also get the benefits of a wide-ranging community of skills – spanning from deep technical expertise to financial business proficiency.
 The guaranteed version comes with a comprehensive set of maintenance and support services.

 Learn more about the history of both FinTP Project and Allevo